John McBeth

-John McBeth (born 31 May 1944) is an author and journalist from New Zealand, with the majority of his career spent in Southeast Asia.
+John McBeth (31 May 1944 – 7 December 2023) was a New Zealand author and journalist, with the majority of his career spent in Southeast Asia.

 Early life and career

-McBeth is the son of Sandy McBeth, a Taranaki dairy farmer, and Isla Dickinson, and was born in Whanganui, New Zealand.
+McBeth was born on 31 May 1944, in Whanganui, New Zealand, and was the son of Sandy McBeth, a Taranaki dairy farmer, and Isla Dickinson.
 He attended New Plymouth Boys' High School.
 McBeth commenced work at the Taranaki Herald on 8 February 1962 and moved to the Auckland Star in late 1965.

 Move to Southeast Asia

 McBeth left New Zealand around 1970 and headed for Fleet Street in London, but never made it there.
 The cargo vessel that he was aboard ran aground during its night-time entry into Tanjung Priok Harbour in Indonesia so he spent time in Jakarta before travelling to Singapore and on to Bangkok.

 Work at the Bangkok Post and in Thailand

-McBeth commenced employment at the Bangkok Post shortly after arriving in Thailand, working with Roger Crutchley, Peter Finucane and Tony Waltham.
+McBeth started employment at the Bangkok Post shortly after arriving in Thailand.
 He covered stories relating to the Khmer Rouge reign of terror in Cambodia and the Indochinese refugee crisis and appeared briefly as an extra in Michael Cimino's film The Deer Hunter (1978).
 McBeth also worked as a freelance reporter in Thailand for Agence France-Presse, United Press International (UPI), London's Daily Telegraph and spent three years writing for Hong Kong's Asiaweek.

 In 1972, during the Vietnam War, McBeth reported that US Airforce B-52 aircraft were being disproportionately brought down in bombing raids because they were flying at low altitudes and on predictable routes in and out of Hanoi.

-In December 1972, four Black September Arab guerillas took over the Israeli Embassy in Bangkok.
+In December 1972, four Black September Arab guerrillas took over the Israeli Embassy in Bangkok.
 Six Israeli hostages were taken but released after a 19-hour drama that ended when Supreme Command Chief of Staff Air Chief Marshall Dawee Chullasapya and Deputy Foreign Minister Chatichai Choonhavan took the places of the hostages.
 They flew with the terrorists to Egypt.
 During the siege, McBeth spoke to one of the hostage takers on the telephone.
 In hindsight, he was of the view that the conversation revealed what was finally to break the siege: the terrorists expressed remorse that, unknown to them, they had made their move on the auspicious day marking the investiture of Crown Prince Vajiralongkorn, King Bhumibol Adulyadej's son.